Palazzo Pullici

 - M_VINO_CIBO

-As the plaque on the facade attests, in this palace the poet Ippolito Nievo spent his childhood, between 1832 and 1827.
+As the plaque on the façade testifies, the poet Ippolito Nievo spent his childhood in this palace between 1832 and 1827.

-It is now the headquarters of Cantina Pieropan.
+It is now the headquarters of Pieropan winery.

 Contact